Post-quantum security migration evidence 2026

 inventory, owner, algorithm, exposure, and migration decision

 What belongs in a post-quantum migration evidence packet?
-The useful answer starts with an inventory of cryptographic assets, the algorithm in use, data sensitivity, exposure window, owner, replacement option, test status, rollback plan, and reviewer decision.
+The useful answer starts with an inventory of cryptographic assets, the algorithm in use, data sensitivity, exposure window, product owner, vendor dependency, replacement option, test status, rollback plan, and reviewer decision.

 Searchers are not only asking what post-quantum cryptography means.
-They are asking how to prove quantum readiness to a security lead, auditor, procurement team, or AI answer engine that needs a public, crawlable reference.
+They are asking how to prove quantum readiness to a security lead, auditor, procurement team, or telecom architecture group.

-The checklist should distinguish discovery, prioritization, test deployment, production migration, and evidence review.
-That structure helps readers act and helps crawlers understand that the page is about migration workflow, not only cryptographic definitions.
+The checklist should distinguish discovery, prioritization, product inquiry, test deployment, production migration, and evidence review.
+That structure helps readers act and keeps procurement teams from confusing standards awareness with completed migration.

 A cryptographic bill of materials makes post-quantum readiness easier to review because it lists where cryptography exists and who owns it.
 The PQC evidence packet can reference the CBOM, attach migration status, and show whether a system depends on public TLS, internal service encryption, signing keys, or stored data protection.